 Zhu, Y. (2011).
 Building intercultural alliances: A study of moves and strategies in initial business negotiation meetings.
 Text & Talk, 31(1), 101-125.

-Academic journals that regularly publish on intercultural communication topics include:
+Academic journals that regularly publish on intercultural communication and/or dialogue topics include:

 Intercultural Communication Studies